vdeville/twitch-bot/README.md

 7) Start your bot in screen or tmux for example ! `php bot.php`

+#### Config system

+You can use your own config system like mysql storage but the bot have already config system using json file.

+1) Create file `config.json` in your module folder

+2) Respect json format

+3) You can use `getConfig(), setConfig()` methods in your code

 ## Examples:
 https://www.twitch.tv/warths (with custom modules and default)